MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-scaling-costs.md

 ## Azure facilitation

-**Evaluating scale out versus scale up**: Azure provides a test environment where you can deploy and test different scaling configurations.
+**Evaluating scale-out versus scale-up**: Azure provides a test environment where you can deploy and test different scaling configurations.
 By using the actual workload data or proxy data, you can simulate real-world scenarios and measure the effects on costs.
 Azure offers tools and services for performance testing, load testing, and monitoring, which can help you evaluate the cost effectiveness of scale out versus scale up options.

 Azure provides cost management recommendations through various tools and services, such as the [Azure Advisor](/azure/advisor/advisor-reference-cost-recommendations).
 These recommendations analyze your usage patterns, resource utilization, and scaling configurations to provide insights and suggestions for optimizing costs.

 [Azure Load Testing](/azure/load-testing/overview-what-is-azure-load-testing) is a fully managed load-testing service that generates high-scale load.
 The service simulates traffic for your applications, regardless of where they're hosted.
 Developers, testers, and quality assurance (QA) engineers can use load testing to optimize application performance, scalability, or capacity.

 **Optimizing autoscaling**: Many Azure compute services support deploying multiple identical instances, and rapidly tuning the scaling thresholds and policies.
 Azure provides autoscaling capabilities that allow you to automatically adjust the number of instances or resources based on workload demand.
-You can define scaling rules and thresholds to trigger scale out or scale in actions.
+You can define scaling rules and thresholds to trigger scale-out or scale-in actions.
 By using autoscaling, you can optimize resource allocation and cost efficiency by dynamically scaling resources based on actual demand.

 Azure maintains a list of [subscription and service limits.](/azure/azure-resource-manager/management/azure-subscription-service-limits) There’s a general limit to the number of instances of a resource you can deploy in each resource group with some exceptions.
 For more information, see [Resource instance limits per resource group.](/azure/azure-resource-manager/management/resources-without-resource-group-limit)